Renters Insurance: Why It Isn’t Too Much to Ask

 Require Renters Insurance in Your Lease

-The possibility of preventing a costly court case should be reason enough to require your tenants to get renters insurance.
-Your ability to mandate such terms in your lease vary by state, so consult your local landlord’s association, and ask around to see what language likeminded landlords use in their lease.
-If you find that prospective tenants are uneasy or reluctant about the prospect of getting renters insurance, sell them on it.
-Emphasize the benefits and protections they’d be under, which are surprisingly broad.
-For just $15 a month, renters insurance is a wise investment even if you only need to make a claim once all year.
+The possibility of preventing a costly court case should be reason enough to require your tenants to purchase renters insurance.
+Check to see if you can require renters insurance as part of your lease agreement, since the ability to mandate such terms in your lease vary by state.
+This may mean consulting your local landlord’s association and asking around to see what language like-minded landlords use in their lease.
+If you use property management software, you can even offer your tenants a renters insurance package that you recommend right on the platform.
+But if you find that prospective tenants are uneasy or reluctant about the prospect of getting renters insurance, sell them on it.
+There are a wide variety of policies to accommodate their needs.
+This means the benefits and protections they’d be under are surprisingly broad.
+For just $15 a month, having a policy is a wise investment even if you only need to make a claim once all year.

 Additional Reading: 3 Overlooked Lease Items You Should Include